Brighton Football Club

-Brighton Football Club was an Australian rules football club which played in the Victorian Football Association (VFA).
-The club was based in the Melbourne suburb of Brighton, and was nicknamed the Penguins.
-After suffering financial hardship throughout the 1950s, Brighton moved to Caulfield and became the Caulfield Bears in the early to mid-1960s.
+The Brighton Football Club, nicknamed the Penguins, was an Australian rules football club based in the Melbourne suburb of Brighton.
+The club was a founding member of the Metropolitan Junior Football Association (MJFA) in 1892, before moving to the Victorian Football Association (VFA) in 1908.

+After suffering financial hardship throughout the 1950s, the club merged with South Caulfield in 1962 to become the Brighton-Caulfield Football Club, before eventually moving to the suburb of Caulfield and becoming the Caulfield Football Club in 1965.

 History

+Early years

 An advertisement in The Argus on 8 June 1859 announced a meeting to be held on the 9th of that month, at the Devonshire Hotel, to form the Brighton Football Club.
 There are references to an active Brighton Park club in 1867, and Brighton Football club in 1872, 1878, 1882 and 1883.
 Those clubs may or may not have been connected.

+The club is believed to have been formed in 1885 and seven years later became a foundation member of the Metropolitan Junior Football Association (MJFA) in the inaugural 1892 season, winning a premiership in 1903.